Sydney Trains rolling stock: 1973 Comeng power and trailer cars

-In 1973, additional 54 Comeng power cars C3858 – 3911, and 56 Comeng trailer cars T4921 – 4962, were ordered to coincide with the opening of the Eastern suburbs railway line.
+In 1973, additional 54 Comeng power cars C3858–3911, and 56 Comeng trailer cars T4921–4962, were ordered to coincide with the opening of the Eastern suburbs railway line.
 These trailer cars were the first to be of stainless steel construction, and they had an extra row of seats on the top deck (and are thus distinguished by an extra single window at the centre of the car on both decks).
-Ten driving trailers D4011 – 4020 were built with small driver's compartments for 2-car trains.
+Ten driving trailers D4011–4020 were built with small driver's compartments for 2-car trains.
 However, they never saw service as driving cars due to Union bans.
-Subsequently, 25 driving trailer cars D4021 – 4045 (with large guard's compartments) were also built to be paired with a driving motor car to allow 2-car sets to be operated.
+Subsequently, 25 driving trailer cars D4021–4045 (with large guard's compartments) were also built to be paired with a driving motor car to allow 2-car sets to be operated.
 Ten driving trailers were diesel hauled on South Coast suburban services, south of Thirroul, prior to electrification.
-Ten driving trailers, renumbered D4001 – 4010, were used for two car shuttles in the initial period after the electrification of the Richmond line.
+Ten driving trailers, renumbered D4001–4010, were used for two car shuttles in the initial period after the electrification of the Richmond line.
 These driving trailer cars subsequently had their driving equipment removed and were converted into standard non-driving trailer cars.
 Extended orders saw the Comeng double-deck fleet expanded to include power-cars C3912–3986 & 3741–3765, trailers T4963–4987 and driving trailers D4046–4095 by 1982.
 By 1976, one quarter of suburban cars were double deck.
 All the 1973 cars are now integrated with earlier stock and operate as L, R & S Sets.
 With the introduction of the Millennium Trains in 2002, several early Comeng power-cars were converted to non-driving trailers, with their pantographs removed, and renumbered T4701–4723.
+These cars operated until 2019.